• SCVO

 About MCR Pathways:

 MCR Pathways is an award-winning charity established in Glasgow in 2007.
-Our mentoring programme is now delivered in schools across the whole of Scotland.
-Our passionate team is dedicated to helping the most vulnerable young people gain self-confidence, identify their skills and recognise and fulfil their potential.
+Our mentoring programme is now delivered in schools across the whole of Scotland as well as South East and North East England.
+We are committed to helping young people gain self-confidence, identify their skills and recognise and fulfil their potential.
 Our vision is for all young people to experience equality of education outcomes, career opportunities and life chances.
-Our in-school mentoring has profound impacts on school pupils in their confidence, wellbeing, achievement and post-school progression.
+Our mentoring programme has profound impacts on school pupils in their confidence, wellbeing and post-school progression.
+MCR Mentors are volunteers who make and experience a life-changing difference.

 Benefits of working for MCR Pathways include: 33 days annual leave in first year rising to 38 days from 2nd year of employment, additional day off for your birthday, Living Pensions Employer, Life Assurance - 4 x salary.